-Talking about sex shouldn’t be awkward ever!
-I mean, who you’re going to find out what is something your partner finds attractive in sex if you don’t know anything about their preferences?
+Talking about sex shouldn’t be awkward, ever!
+How else are you going to find out what your partner finds attractive in sex if you don’t know anything about their preferences?

 I’m not saying that talking about sex is easy, though.

-That’s why you may need to speak to a professional relationship coach first to ding out how to ease the tension while walking about sex with your partner.
+That’s why you may need to speak to a professional relationship coach first to figure out how to ease the tension while talking about sex with your partner.